2018 Leadership Conference Sessions

-Design Thinking as a Strategy for Innovation John Lacey, University of Tennessee
+Design Thinking as a Strategy for Innovation John Lacey, The University of Tennessee

 Efficiency and status-quo lead us down a predictable path — with predictable results.
 And sometimes, that’s good!
 But when you want to create and deliver a new service or opportunity for your clients or organization — not so much.
 That’s when you need the innovation process.
 The innovation process helps you forge a bolder path by combining human-centered design with the scientific method to solve complex problems and invent solutions that meet the needs of your clients and stakeholders.
 John Lacey will take you through a 10,000 foot view of the innovation process and how it might apply to your work.

-Managing the Executive Transition Lee Freeman, Sertoma Center; Julia Bentley, YWCA; and Jacqui Pearl, Koinonia Foundation
+Managing the Executive Transition Lee Freeman, Sertoma Center; Julia Bentley, Vera Bradley and YWCA; and Jacqui Pearl, Koinonia Foundation

 Change at the executive level — whether planned or abrupt — requires the organization and its board to provide strong leadership and direction as it contemplates what the organization needs from its next leader.
 Learn from local community leaders about their experience with recent executive transitions from staff and board perspectives.

-Putting Data to Work in the Service of Collaboration, Management, and Transformation Dr. David Patterson and Lisa Higginbotham, University of Tennessee SWORPS and KnoxHMI
+Putting Data to Work in the Service of Collaboration, Management, and Transformation Dr. David Patterson and Lisa Higginbotham, UT College of Social Work

 This session will highlight the development and deployment of the Knoxville Homeless Management Information System (KnoxHMIS), a secure, online database of demographic and service delivery information of individuals experiencing homelessness.
 This session will explore how KnoxHMIS has been used with partner agencies to increase conversations and collaboration towards addressing homelessness, and how you can utilize data to better manage programs, build partnerships, and promote transformative transparency.